 Charged with reviewing the University’s practices from an equity lens in order to recommend areas for improvements, Trustee William Mosley—who has experience in the area—led the team which included Trustees Maryanne Hammond and Anna Johnson ’22.
 University members included Stacey Luster, Julie Kazarian, and Patrick Hare.

-“Equity should be reported at every Board meeting,” said William Mosely, the Board’s newest member.
+“Equity should be reported at every Board meeting,” said William Mosley, the Board’s newest member.
 Mosley, a firefighter in Worcester, is also its chief diversity and inclusion officer.
-Mosely’s presentation to the Board included the committees and policies reviewed, and discussion with committee chair about outcomes.
+Mosley’s presentation to the Board included the committees and policies reviewed, and discussion with committee chair about outcomes.
 “As part of each Board’s subcommittee work, they should address equity therein.
 Equity, diversity, and inclusion: This allows for all voices.”

 Trustee Johnson, a junior and commuter student, was appreciative of the work and serving on the Board’s equity subcommittee.
 “It [equity] is part of our everyday lives and how our University is run.”

 Trustee Craig Blais echoed Johnson’s sentiments.
 “We have very talented students with very strong voices about this.
 We need to find a way to institutionalize the intent of the [unity] rally.
 It was a very moving event.
 So proud to keep this in the forefront and keep this going.”

 The Board’s equity conversation followed a presentation Carlos Santiago, commissioner of the Board of Higher Education, at the Board’s Tuesday, Oct.
 20, meeting.
 He presented to the Board the Commission’s Equity Agenda and its establishment as a priority.